You can give a dog at our shelter their moment to shine.

 How It Works

-Appointments are booked in 15-minute pick-up windows.
-You are welcome and encouraged to spend the day with your outing dog, with all returns no later than 4:00 p.m.
-Please arrive on time for your scheduled pickup.
+Each pick-up happens in a 15-minute time slot.
+You’re welcome to spend the whole day with your dog, returning no later than 4:00 p.m.
+Please arrive on time for your pickup window.

 To get started, just fill out the form below!